fabianheussner/nuxt-portfolio/content/work/lightelligence-apps.md

 #label
 My Role
 #headline
-Headline…
+Facility and design system management
 #text
 The UI/UX team independently took care of the customer's communication and advice.
 In agile processes, we jointly developed new components and features and were significantly involved in the implementation of complex IoT applications.
-During my work for Lightelligence, I decisively shaped the design system and established the use of illustrations for the emotionalization of empty states.
+During my work for Lightelligence, I decisively shaped the design system and established the use of illustrations for the emotionalization of the platform.
+I played a key role in conceptualising and designing the first prototypes and applications for facility management and analysis.
 ::

 ::pagination